PostHog/posthog.com/contents/blog/product-health-metrics.md

  - Product metrics
 ---

 A product is a complicated system you want to keep healthy.
-Measuring product health with metrics helps this happen.
-They help you understand what parts of your product are working as expected and what parts need interventions to make them healthy.
+Product health metrics help you understand what parts of your product are working as expected and what parts need interventions to make them healthy.

-This post goes over:
+In this guide, I'll cover:

 1. What is a product health metric?
 2. Common product health metrics